 Why are they called development cases?
 To be honest, in all of my research, I have been unable to answer this question, but I would guess it either comes from the fact that these applicants can help "develop" the university (the funds their families donate will be used for development) or these applicants themselves are in need of further "development" since they do not meet the "normal" admissions standards of the university.

-Admissions officer will not publically answer the question of how much money an applicant’s parents would have to donate for the applicant to be considered a development case, but in my research, I found that Stanford considers development cases to be applicants from families capable of donating $500,000 or more.
+An admissions officer will not publically answer this question, but in my research, I found that Stanford considers development cases to be applicants from families capable of donating $500,000 or more.

 You basically need to buy a building.

-I am sure it is comparable at the other elite colleges, especially when you take into account that Stanford has the 4th largest endowment out of all US Colleges with over $18.6 billion.
-If Stanford gives preferential treatment to students who could donate $500,000 or more, I am sure other schools with smaller endowments will at least do the same.
+I'm sure it's comparable at the other elite colleges, especially when you take into account that Stanford has the 4th largest endowment out of all US Colleges with over $18.6 billion.
+If Stanford gives preferential treatment to students who could donate $500,000 or more, I'm sure other schools with smaller endowments will at least do the same.

 From a practical standpoint, colleges want to admit students who are likely to add the most value back to the school.
 This can be through donations or achievements that feed the school's reputation.
 By accepting a development case, they're basically saying that the value of the donations from that student's family now and in the future are worth more than a student who isn't able to donate that money.
 In even simpler terms, they want additional donations to protect their university's endowment and make it better by building new facilities and making other improvements to the school.